hpi-swa-lab/mp-2023-godot/README.md

 Setup instructions are based on this [pull request](https://github.com/godotengine/godot/pull/77989).
 1. Make a custom editor build of Godot from this pull request: https://github.com/godotengine/godot/pull/77989
 2. Download the source code from this branch/tag: https://github.com/hpi-swa-lab/vr-shell/releases/tag/gaze-tracking
+3. Setup Godot for Android export.
-3. Modify the `vr-shell-gaze-tracking/android/build/src/com/godot/game/GodotApp.java` like this to ask for eye tracking permission:
+4. Modify the `vr-shell-gaze-tracking/android/build/src/com/godot/game/GodotApp.java` like this to ask for eye tracking permission:
 ```java
 package com.godot.game;